|

 The URI string specifies a data resource accessible via secure http.
 It takes the following general form:

-field must be a symbolic hostname,
+The value of the {host} field must be a symbolic hostname,

 a literal IPv4 address or a literal IPv6 address,